angus-c/wordy/README.md

-[Early days - needs tests etc. and would be nice to make it a chrome extension]
+Todo: needs more tests and would be nice to make it a chrome extension.

 # WORDY
 ### embedded word frequency util